NunoNeto77/mini-project-mindera-school/README.md

 first, you need to run the main method from mainPackage;
 after that, you can choose what you want to do.

+ATT: In music package, in filePath, you need to have the music on your pc and put the right path.